stefanofante/nqueen/README.md

 # N-Queens Problem: Comprehensive Algorithm Analysis

 This project provides a comprehensive comparative analysis of three fundamental algorithms for solving the N-Queens problem: **Backtracking**, **Simulated Annealing**, and **Genetic Algorithm**.
 The framework includes advanced statistical analysis, automated parameter tuning, and extensive visualization capabilities.
-The solver implementations live inside the `nqueens/` package, while `algoanalisys.py` focuses on orchestration, reporting, and data export.
+The solver implementations live inside the `nqueens/` package.
+The orchestration, tuning, reporting, and plots have been modularized under `nqueens/analysis/`, while `algoanalisys.py` now acts as a thin backwards-compatible facade re-exporting the public APIs.

 ## Overview